zuri-training/Team_20-proj-my_cms/README.md

 A platform that allows users spin up a basic website - allow as much customizations as possible.

 ## Background
 This project, ***Dsyne***, is a project initiative introduced by the Zuri team.
-It is useful for anyone sharing large documents.
-Chunking is simply the process of splitting large files into smaller files called chunks without losing their content or quality.
+It is a uplatform that allows users spin up a basic website and allow as much customizations as possible.

 ## Objectives
 -